ePages-de/epages-docs/_posts/2016/2016-06-07-gradle-jenkins-plugin.md

 }
 {% endhighlight %}

 *<font color='red'>Note:</font>* This will not setup a Jenkins for you!
 It will only authenticate with your own instance!

 ## How to use the plugin

 I was using my local Jenkins.
-After doing the proper changes on the DSL, I just need to trigger the task updateJenkinsItems.
+After doing the proper changes on the DSL, I just need to trigger the task `updateJenkinsItems`.

 To use it, simply create a gradle project and copy the snippet.
 On the project folder you could use: